futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ### A word on efficiency

-If you didn't get lost in the woods of recursion and made it this far you might have noticed that when talking about inductive graph and related algorithms I didn't mention efficiency.
-This is because the implementations I've shown so far are hopelessly inefficient but hopefully they provide an intuition about inductive graphs, the motivation behind them and their goals.
-An efficient, real-world implementation relies on more efficient data structures than lists and more importantly a key aspect to make the algorithms run with asymptotically optimal running times is that active patterns matching must have linear running times.
+So far when talking about inductive graphs and related algorithms the word efficiency wasn't really mentioned.
+This is because the implementations shown so far are hopelessly inefficient but hopefully they provide an intuition about inductive graphs.
+An efficient, real-world implementation relies on more efficient data structures than lists and more importantly a key aspect to make the algorithms having asymptotically optimal running times is that active patterns must match in linear times.
-It's quite easy to notice that the toy implementation shown so far is not.
 A real-world implementation based on Martin Erwigs' paper is available on [Stackage](https://www.stackage.org/lts-9.14/package/fgl-5.5.3.1) and if you're curious to know how it is possible to implement inductive graphs efficiently I'll encourage to look at the source code.